Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Introduction

 \section{Introduction}

-In recent years, the application of deep learning for image recognition has significantly broadened its scope in the real world.
+\IEEEPARstart{I}{n} recent years, the application of deep learning for image recognition has significantly broadened its scope in the real world.
 At the forefront, there is the use under tougher conditions for image recognition.
 One of these is the application to low-resolution images.
-In this paper, we discuss how to maximize the estimation accuracy for several typical image recognition problems using images of a lower resolution than those primarily considered in previous studies, as illustrated in the left panel of Figure ~\ref{fig:tiny_imgs}.
+In this paper, we discuss how to maximize the estimation accuracy for several typical image recognition problems using images of a lower resolution than those primarily considered in previous studies, as illustrated in the left panel of Fig.~\ref{fig:tiny_imgs}.

 There are several scenarios where handling low-resolution images is necessary.
 One is when ideal image capture conditions are not achievable, resulting in objects not being adequately resolved in images.
 For instance, this can occur when trying to estimate specific information, such as the pose of a person located at a relative distance from a fixed camera, like a surveillance camera.
 Another scenario involves conducting image recognition on low-performance edge devices.
 Being able to make estimations from lower-resolution images could lead to reductions in device costs and computational demands.